South Korea mandates conscription of youth into K-Pop groups - The Beaverton

 At the age of seventeen all South Korean boys and girls will have to serve a minimum of five years in a K-Pop group – or release five albums, whichever comes first – before they can return to anonymous civilian life.

 “This measure is necessary due to the increased uncertainty of ’s military presence in the Republic of Korea under the administration,” said Jeong Kyeong-doo, the Minister of National Defense.
 “Without American backing we are vulnerable to aggression from and China.
-We must resist such incursion with the most potent force we have: adorable moppets executing precise routines to relentless pop in flashy videos.”
+We must resist such incursion with the most potent force we have: adorable moppets executing precise routines to relentless pop music in flashy videos.”

 K-Pop has already made significant territorial gains in Japan, India, Southeast Asia, the Middle East, and is now gaining a foothold in North America, forcing president Moon Jae-in to assure global leaders that: “World dominance is not our ultimate goal.
 This is a matter of preservation of our flourishing , and the best defense is a catchy, addictive offense.”